 Airwallex is making digital business finance easy with our Global Business Account.

 You get all the benefits of a digital business account, but with added benefits and features that are built for a global scale.

-You can set up a Global Business Account in seconds, and start transacting straight away.
+You can set up a Foreign Currency Account in seconds, and start transacting straight away.
 Your Global Account lets you send, receive, and hold CNY.
 You get to keep it safely in your Virtual Wallet, and hedge against currency fluctuations that can easily eat into your profit margins.